Mar-a-Lago: Trump ownership

+In 2000, Virginia Giuffre was a spa attendant at Mar-a-Lago when she was first approached by Ghislaine Maxwell and introduced to Jeffrey Epstein.
+Giuffre would later go on to make accusations against Maxwell and Epstein for sex trafficking her to clients including Prince Andrew and Alan Dershowitz.

+In 2005, Trump married Melania Knauss at Mar-a-Lago.
+The ceremony was attended by Bill and Hillary Clinton, as well as many other celebrities and figures in media and broadcasting.

-According to financial disclosure forms filed by Trump, the Mar-a-Lago Club had $29.7 million in gross revenues in the period June 2015 through May 2016.
+According to financial disclosure forms filed by Trump, the Mar-a-Lago Club had $29.7 million in gross revenues in the period of June 2015 through May 2016.
 The club had revenues of $25.1 million for calendar year 2017, $22 million in 2018, and $21.4 million in 2019.

-In a lawsuit filed by New York Attorney General Letitia James, it was revealed that Trump inflated the value of Mar-a-Lago to $739 million, when the property should actually be valued at $75 million.
+In 2022, Forbes estimated the value of the estate at around $350 million.
+In 1995 Trump "gave up the right to use Mar-a-Lago for any purpose other than as a social club" by agreeing to a "Deed of Conservation and Preservation".
+In 2002, he agreed to a conservation easement preventing further development.
+According to Forbes, "Real estate experts outside of Palm Beach guessed that the place was worth more than $200 million.
+Brokers on the island thought it could be worth far more, with the most aggressive estimate coming in at $725 million.
+When Forbes last valued the property in March, we went with a conservative $350 million."
+A 2022 lawsuit filed by New York Attorney General Letitia James alleged that Trump inflated the value of Mar-a-Lago to $739 million, when the property should actually be valued at $75 million.

-Trump presidency
+First Trump presidency

-President Trump referred to Mar-a-Lago as his "Winter White House", and on occasion his "Southern White House", which is what Post originally intended for the property.
+President Trump referred to Mar-a-Lago as his "Winter White House", and on occasion his "Southern White House".

-During Trump's presidency a Sensitive Compartmented Information Facility (SCIF) was operational at Mar-a-Lago; it was removed after he left office.
+During Trump's presidency, a Sensitive Compartmented Information Facility (SCIF) was operational at Mar-a-Lago.
+It was removed after he left office.
 The SCIF was used for communications with the White House Situation Room and Pentagon.
 The Mar-a-Lago Crowd, an informal group organized by President Trump which oversaw many of the activities of the Department of Veterans Affairs during the Trump administration, frequently met at the club.